 Easily the most challenging song I have come across.
-I have seen multiple transcripts of this song and it is mind blowing.
+I have seen multiple transcripts of this song and it is mind-blowing.
 While Neil Peart's parts for various Rush songs are amazing, my hat goes off to Mike Portnoy for this masterpiece.
 I'm actually surprised to see that Pull Me Under is this far up on the list.
-Six Degrees of Inner Turbulence should at least be in the top 25 as well as A Change of Seasons.
+Six Degrees of Inner Turbulence should at least be in the top 25, as well as A Change of Seasons.
 Let me know when Avenged Sevenfold writes a song with some 7/16 measures as well as 5/8 and some 11/4.

-My top 10 (with short explanations)
+My top 10 (with short explanations):

-2. Dance of Eternity - Dream Theater (This song has incredibly baffling time signatures that change every bar and has some of the most difficult transitions out there.
+2. Dance of Eternity - Dream Theater (This song features incredibly baffling time signatures that change every bar and has some of the most difficult transitions out there.
 This is Bleed's closest competitor by far).

-There HAD to be a Led Zeppelin song in the top 3 or this wouldn't be a list.
-John Bonham was the greatest drummer of his time and changed rock n' roll drumming forever.
-This songs drumming though, oh my god
+There HAD to be a Led Zeppelin song in the top 3, or this wouldn't be a list.
+John Bonham was the greatest drummer of his time and changed rock 'n' roll drumming forever.
+This song's drumming though, oh my god.

 There are a lot of songs harder than this one, but it should be way higher on this list.

 Note to the people saying it's average.
-Note it has an incredibly fast double bass part that will drain the blood out of your legs the entire way through.
+Note, it has an incredibly fast double bass part that will drain the blood out of your legs the entire way through.

 As for Rush songs, La Villa Strangiato is easily their hardest song.
-Tom Sawyer is difficult yes, but it also has a lot of fills.
-To quote Neil, "There are no mistakes, only new additions".
+Tom Sawyer is difficult, yes, but it also has a lot of fills.
+To quote Neil, "There are no mistakes, only new additions."

 If you don't believe me, ask any REAL drummer out there about this song.
 They'll tell you for themselves.

 Wow.
-Does anyone know why tom sawyer is up so high?
-I mean there are plenty of much harder songs than that one.
+Does anyone know why Tom Sawyer is up so high?
+I mean, there are plenty of much harder songs than that one.
 This song is absolutely one of them.
-And one more thing I don't understand is why hells kitchen and metropolis part 1 by dream theater are not even on this list.
+And one more thing I don't understand is why Hell's Kitchen and Metropolis Part 1 by Dream Theater are not even on this list.

 First of all, I want to say that I agree with this being really hard to play.
 This kind of speed takes years to develop.
 But why this song?
 The drumming isn't really harder than a lot of technical death metal or blackened death metal like this, but this is the only song like this I see on the list.
-So I'm just wondering why is this one considered harder than the rest.
+So, I'm just wondering why this one is considered harder than the rest.

-If you listen to dying fetus and behemoth you'll find this song is faster than pretty much every single one of their songs.
+If you listen to Dying Fetus and Behemoth, you'll find this song is faster than pretty much every single one of their songs.
 Only Kollias has a chance against Paoli's constant blast beat at nearly 300 bpm.

 A combination of progressive rock and jazz, with absurd fills dancing between unbelievably technical and fast-paced percussion.

-Insanity and brilliance often come together hey!
+Insanity and brilliance often come together, hey!

-If you listen closely especially towards the end when it is easier to hear clearly he plays rapid triplet notes with his bass drum.
-These notes are more difficult to get right than Tom Sawyer and they are also very easy to mistime too.
-There is also more feel than a lot of other drummers in this song too.
-On top of that John Henry Bonham was 19 when he recorded this song.
+If you listen closely, especially towards the end when it is easier to hear clearly, he plays rapid triplet notes with his bass drum.
+These notes are more difficult to get right than Tom Sawyer, and they are also very easy to mistime.
+There is also more feel than a lot of other drummers in this song.
+On top of that, John Henry Bonham was 19 when he recorded this song.

-Simply the best
+Simply the best.

 Oh geez.
-I've been playing metal drums for roughly 2 and a half years, and this is just one of those songs, where the first time I heard it, it was so catchy I said "man, this song is probably insanely difficult to play", and yes, yes it is.
-I mean, double kick drums at 155 BPM sporadically throughout 5 and a half minutes, crazy fast drum solo, a tricky hand/foot pattern at the chorus to master, it's got everything a standard metal sing should have, but raises the bar.
+I've been playing metal drums for roughly two and a half years, and this is just one of those songs where, the first time I heard it, it was so catchy I said, "Man, this song is probably insanely difficult to play," and yes, yes it is.
+I mean, double kick drums at 155 BPM sporadically throughout five and a half minutes, crazy fast drum solo, a tricky hand/foot pattern at the chorus to master.
+It's got everything a standard metal song should have, but it raises the bar.

 After about two minutes of playing the song, your legs start to die.
-While beast and the harlot are harder songs to play, they produced even harder songs like Nightmare, Save me (multiple time signatures going at once), A little piece of heaven (kick beat changes constantly), blinded in chains (192 bpm while having the kick changing beats).
+While Beast and the Harlot are harder songs to play, they produced even harder songs like Nightmare, Save Me (multiple time signatures going at once), A Little Piece of Heaven (kick beat changes constantly), Blinded in Chains (192 bpm while having the kick changing beats).

 Just look at the transcription, damn.

 Has anyone even heard this song?
 This deserves to be WAY higher on the list.
-The tempo marking is so high and the double bass grooves are extremely intensive.
-I don't see how even things like Moby Dick could beat it honestly.
+The tempo marking is so high, and the double bass grooves are extremely intensive.
+I don't see how even things like Moby Dick could beat it, honestly.

 The drums in this… Oh my god, this has got to be the hardest song in the world on drums.